secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 The final function new_entropy gathers entropy from various sources and outputs a 256-bit number.
 Your task is to add additional entropy then return a [u8;32] array.

 <details> <summary> Hint 1: </summary>
-We need to add the user entropy and seed to the rng entropy.
+Add the user entropy and seed to the rng entropy.
 </details>

 <details> <summary> Hint 2: </summary>
-We can also add block time in nanoseconds, which is quite difficult to guess ahead of time.
+You can also add block time in nanoseconds, which is quite difficult to guess ahead of time.
 </details>